RESOURCES / Articles

 What is a data management policy and why is it important?

-A data management policy outlines guidelines for handling data throughout its lifecycle, ensuring data quality, security, compliance, and accessibility.
-It’s crucial for safeguarding sensitive information, maintaining data integrity, and aligning data practices with legal requirements and business objectives.
+A data management policy outlines a set of guidelines for handling data throughout its lifecycle, ensuring data quality, security, compliance, and accessibility.
+It’s crucial for safeguarding sensitive information, maintaining data integrity, and aligning data practices with legal requirements and the organization’s goals and business objectives.

 References